LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/overview.md

 ### Introduction

-The Connector API enables you to build applications that connect common messaging channels (such as Facebook Messenger, WeChat, Viber, Slack and so on) with LiveEngage.
+The Connector API enables you to build applications that connect common messaging channels (such as Facebook Messenger, WeChat, Viber, Slack and so on) with Conversational Cloud.
 This gives you the ability to build your own connector application which can, as an example, open/close conversations and send messages to Conversational Cloud on behalf of your consumers.

 A connector is a broker between Conversational Cloud data and a messaging channel's (e.g. Facebook Messenger, WhatsApp, LINE, etc.) messages and data.
 The connector receives messages and events from a messaging platform, transforms them into the Conversational Cloud language and passes it to the agent via the [Send API](connector-api-reference-overview.html).
 The connector can also create/open and close conversations and set the consumer profile upon conversation creation.
 The connector can also make sure that the consumer will be notified of agent activity during the conversation, and vice versa, using [Webhooks](webhooks-overview.html) notifications (for example, if the agent/consumer is typing, sent a message, read the message etc.).